 In our Changemakers in Action series, we meet dedicated sustainability and social justice leaders and learn how they are bringing about positive change.
-We’re pleased to feature a guest post from PGS alum Rupert Hayward, co-founder and President at the Blue Action Lab, and executive director of the Grand Bahama Port Authority, Port Group, Ltd., and the Grand Bahama Disaster Relief Foundation.
+We’re pleased to feature a guest post from Presidio alum Rupert Hayward, co-founder and President at the Blue Action Lab, and executive director of the Grand Bahama Port Authority, Port Group, Ltd., and the Grand Bahama Disaster Relief Foundation.
 Rupert, who received his MBA from Presidio Graduate School in 2015, is working to empower low-lying and coastal islands around the world to take advantage of the emerging $3 Trillion blue economy and leverage ESG, ocean, and climate-smart solutions to build a resilient future.
-Please join us on Wednesday, April 21st, at 5pm PT for a webinar featuring Rupert and his team to learn more about his vital work.

 I graduated from Presidio Graduate School’s MBA in Sustainable Solutions program in May 2015, and in December of that year returned home to the island of Grand Bahama, in the northern Bahamas.